lustraka/Predict_Ames_House_Prices/prd/Readme.md

 ## A businessman investing in data science ventures
 Linda Dillman is a mid-age business-woman with a fresh start-up mindset.
 She is a humble, kind person who treats everyone with respect.
 She is generous with her time, money and gentle advise.
 Her smile is infectious, and her laugh will fill the room.
 She enjoy reading, spending time with family and friends.
 She travels a lot, both for business and pleasure, leaving behind a wide range of admirers in the form of friend, acquaintances and business associates all over the world.

 Linda is a chief information officer in a global retail company.
 She is trying to use information technology to improve efficiency of her business and unlock future organic growth potential.
-She knows, it is mainly about the extraction of useful information and knowledge from large volumes of date, in order to improve business decision-making.
+She knows, it is mainly about the extraction of useful information and knowledge from large volumes of data, in order to improve business decision-making.
 She is frustrated by the gap between quickly growing offerings of data science tools on the market and a shortage of talents necessary to take advantege of big data and data mining.

 ## An Ames Estate Agency
 <!-- https://www.hunzikerrealty.com/ | https://jobbio.com/real-estate-webmasters | https://visionone.co.uk/brand-archetypes/the-creator-brand-archetype/ -->